PrabhatRoshan/LTTS-Mini_Project/2_Design/Behavior Diagrams/Activity Diagram/README.md

 I made the use case diagram by using "StarUML" desktop app.

-I am attaching both JPEG and pdf.
+I am attaching both JPEG and pdf file.

 ## Tools